 The best bet for the governor to curry favor with the Swamp sitters would be a McSally appointment.
 Ducey has a long-range plan of political action to chase.
 It’s a chess game of epic proportions, and he must win.
 The question is, who will exclaim “Zugzwang” when the sun sets on the 2018 desert floor?

-Whatever the decision and political fallout, Arizonans once again were front row, center stage to the enviable statesmanship of man who will once again be sorely missed: Jon Kyl.We value your comments!
-Please weigh in on our comment section below.
+Whatever the decision and political fallout, Arizonans once again were front row, center stage to the enviable statesmanship of man who will once again be sorely missed: Jon Kyl.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com